Old Jargon, Slang, and Cant

 This is a special section devoted to old Jargon, Slang, and Cant.

-Jargon is about terminology associated with a special field or area of activity.
+Jargon is about terminology associated with a special field or area of activity, and as someone once wrote "Incomprehensible jargon is the hallmark of a true profession".

 Cant is a kind of jargon that is used as a kind of 'secret language' designed to exclude or mislead people who are outside the group.